Survey and Systematization of 3D Object Detection Models and Methods

 As described above, the application of deep learning techniques on point cloud data is not straightforward due to the irregularity of the point cloud (cf. Section \ref{section:Input_Pointcloud}).
-Many existing methods try to leverage the expertise of convolutional feature extraction by projecting point clouds either into 2D image views or convert them into regular grids of voxels.
-However, the projection to a specific viewpoint discards valuable information, which is particularly important in crowded scenes, while the voxelization of the point cloud leads to heavy computation on account of the sparse nature of point clouds and supplementary information loss in point-crowded cells.
+Many existing methods try to leverage the expertise of convolutional feature extraction by either projecting point clouds onto 2D image views or by converting them into regular grids of voxels.
+However, projecting point clounds onto a specific viewpoint discards valuable information, which is particularly important in crowded scenes.
+The voxelization, on the other hand, leads to high computational costs due to the sparse nature of point clouds and also suffers from information loss in point-crowded voxels.
 Either way, manipulating the original data may have a negative effect.

-To overcome the problem of irregularity in point clouds with an alternative approach, \citet{qi_pointnet_2017} propose \textit{PointNet}, which is able to learn pointwise features directly from the raw point cloud.
+To overcome the problem of irregularity in point clouds with an alternative approach, \citet{qi_pointnet_2017} proposed \textit{PointNet}, which is able to learn point-wise features directly from the raw point cloud.
 It is based on the assumption that points which lie close to each other can be grouped together and compressed as a single point.
 Shortly after, \citet{qi_pointnet++_2017-1} introduced its successor \textit{PointNet++}, adding the ability to capture local structures in the point cloud.
-Both networks are originally designed for classification of the whole point cloud, next to being able of predicting semantic classes for each point of the point cloud.
+Both networks are originally designed for classification tasks on the whole point cloud, next to being able of predicting semantic classes for each point of the point cloud.
 Thereafter, \cite{qi_frustum_2018} introduced a way to implement PointNet into 3DOD by proposing Frustum-PointNet.
-By now, many of the state-of-the-art 3DOD-methods are based on the general PointNet-architectures.
+By now, many of the state-of-the-art 3DOD methods are based on the general PointNet-architectures.
 Therefore, it is crucial to understand the underlying architecture and how it is used in 3DOD methods.